Hudson Bay Railway (1997): Sale to Arctic Gateway Group

 In August 2018, the line and port was sold to the Arctic Gateway Group which contracted Cando Rail Services Ltd. and Paradox Access Solutions to begin repairing the line.
 The group, at the time, was a public-private partnership 50% owned by Missinippi Rail (a consortium of Manitoba communities and First Nations), and 50% owned jointly by Fairfax Financial Holdings and AGT Food and Ingredients.

 On August 31, 2018, the federal government announced that they would be helping to fund the purchase of the railway, and port facilities, back from Omnitrax. $43 million of the $117 million the federal government committed is a grant to help cover operating costs for the first three years of Arctic Gateway Group's operations.

 On November 1, 2018, Prime Minister Justin Trudeau helped welcome the first train to arrive in Churchill in 18 months.
 The first passenger train traveled the line a month later.

 Fairfax and AGT transferred their shares of Arctic Gateway Group to OneNorth (formerly Missinippi Rail) in March 2021, making Arctic Gateway and HBRY completely owned by the local government and Indigenous investors.

+Between 2023 and 2024 a significant reconstruction efforts were completed with investment from the Arctic Gateway Group.

+In November 2025, the provincial government in Manitoba announced funding to help upgrade the line to bring it up to Class I status, in order to support increased shipments of commodities.

+In 2026, the railway carried grain shipments for the first time in six years.
+It also carried small shipments of zinc and potash.